opendott-smartcities/II/D14_open-technology-workbooks/README.md

 I was also invited to present my research to lab404, a centre of digital media, networks and space based in the University of Bahia, Brazil.

 Finally, I ran a seminar to 3rd year students of Design for Industry at Northumbria.
 My topic was "Open Design Contexts", which brought the opportunity to put in perspective my current explorations as a PhD researcher as well as my past experience in open and commons-based projects.

+## secondment

+Even if I had to adapt my expectations for the research period in Berlin in the absence of the Mozilla office, being in Berlin was a good opportunity to engage with initiatives both at local as well as EU level.
+I have engaged with ongoing network activities, organisations and public events in themes relevant to the research such as zero waste, circular economy, smart cities, platform cooperativism and open technologies.

+On another front, the OpenDoTT Studio sessions provided a good way to re-engage with the other research fellows and compensate for the distance.
+I have co-hosted the first such meeting with a colleague and was glad with the results.

+My engagement with common practices of re-circulation of goods in Berlin gave rise to an auto-ethnographic strand of research that will likely be important in developing my thesis.

+## conferences and events

+The restrictions to mobility imposed by the COVID-19 pandemic were a double-edged sword.
+For one, I could not travel to participate on conferences and festivals in person.
+On the other hand, I was able to attend events in different parts of the world, sometimes simultaneously.

+Even though it can be said that the quality of human connections is more superficial in such a context, it may allow for interesting networking opportunities.